MSG Western New York

-MSG Western New York (MSG WNY) is an American regional sports network that is a joint venture between MSG Entertainment and Pegula Sports and Entertainment.
+MSG Western New York (MSG WNY) is an American regional sports network that is a joint venture between MSG Entertainment and Hockey Western New York LLC.
 The channel (also on occasion credited as Pegula Sports Network or MSG Buffalo) is a sub-feed of MSG Network, with programming oriented towards the Western New York region, including coverage of the National Hockey League's Buffalo Sabres and the National Football League's Buffalo Bills.
 It replaced MSG Network on television providers in the Sabres' media market in 2016.

 MSG Western New York is available on cable providers throughout Western New York.
 Most programming is available nationwide on satellite via DirecTV.